Table of Contents

 - Limited color palette

-- May require pre-treatment for hixhly porous PM substrates
+- May require pre-treatment for highly porous PM substrates

 Typical Applications